dy/piezo/docs/r&d.md

   ALT: can we introduce alternative syntax for HEX/data?
     * `{0xabaababa13241abbabaabbabab123451236546389}` or something like

-### [ ] Strings: String is array of uint8, but melo supports only f64 numbers.
+### [ ] Strings: String is array of uint8, but piezo supports only f64 numbers.
 How to read as u8s? ->

   1. discard uint8 and just do f64 instead?
     ~ since strings are static, we at-part know what type it has.